thorOdinson16/ping-pong-game/README.md

 # Project: Real-Time Ping Pong Game

 This project is a terminal-based ping pong game using **Pygame**.
-It introduces students to interactive game design using object-oriented principles and real-time graphical rendering.
+Introduces interactive game design using object-oriented principles and real-time graphical rendering.

 ---